 Doctors may recommend brain tumour treatment based on the following situations:

 Early action helps control the tumour and avoid long-term damage.
-If you or your loved one has been experiencing these warning signs, Bangla Health Connect can guide you to the right doctors and hospitals in India.
+If you or your loved one has been experiencing these warning signs, Bangla Health Connect can guide you to the right doctors and hospitals worldwide.

-The average cost of brain tumour treatment in India ranges from ₹1,00,000 to ₹8,50,000 (approximately $1,200 to $10,000).
-Among all expenses, the brain tumour surgery cost is often the highest.
-The final cost may vary based on multiple factors such as the treatment method, hospital location, and complexity of the procedure.
-Before viewing the detailed table of treatment-wise costs, it's helpful to understand what influences these expenses most.
+The average cost of brain tumour treatment ranges from $2,500 to $10,000 in India and between $5,500 and $11,500 in Thailand.
+The final cost may vary based on multiple factors such as the treatment method, hospital location, and complexity of the tumour.
+Before viewing the detailed table of treatment-wise costs, it’s helpful to understand what influences these expenses most.

 The success of brain tumour treatment depends on factors like tumour type, stage at diagnosis, and overall patient health.